-Covered California (CCA) Integrated Fraud Management (IFM) unit was created to detect and protect the enterprise, Issuers, consumers, and stakeholders against potential fraud, waste, and abuse (FWA) and ensures CCA complies with federal and state laws and regulations.
+- 1. Covered California (CCA) Integrated Fraud Management (IFM) unit was created to detect and protect the enterprise, Issuers, consumers, and stakeholders against potential fraud, waste, and abuse (FWA) and ensures CCA complies with federal and state laws and regulations. - 2.
 IFM is the central hub for receiving and tracking complaints, in addressing potential fraud issues within CCA.
-IFM receives fraud referrals from health and dental issuers, consumers, certified insurance agents, CCA internal divisions, and our external partners i.e., Department of Health Services (DHCS), Audits and Investigations (A&I), DHCS Medi-Cal Intake, California Department of Insurance (CDI), Department of Justice (DOJ), Office of the Attorney General.
+IFM receives fraud referrals from health and dental issuers, consumers, Certified Insurance Agents (CIA), CCA internal divisions, and our external partners i.e., Department of Health Services (DHCS), Audits and Investigations (A&I), DHCS Medi-Cal Intake, California Department of Insurance (CDI), Department of Justice (DOJ), Office of the Attorney General. - 3.
 IFM focuses on identifying, assessing, and resolving reported or suspected cases of inappropriate conduct or fraud.
-Complaints are reviewed for unfair or deceptive practices conducted by any individual or entity associated with CCA.
+Complaints are reviewed for unfair or deceptive practices conducted by any individual or entity associated with CCA. - 4.
 This process typically involves gathering and analyzing relevant information and utilizing our predictive analytic tools for data mining.
 IFM then assesses the evidence to determine if fraudulent activities have indeed taken place.
-If the allegations are substantiated, the IFM team proceeds with the appropriate actions to address and resolve the complaint and implement measures to combat trends of FWA to protect our consumers.

-IFM has implemented strategies to reduce FWA by leveraging the predictive analytic tools for data mining, created an agent watchlist to proactively measure the complaints and monitor high risk Certified Insurance Agents (CIA) and/or their agencies for unethical behavior, conduct regular reviews of agents' and agencies' websites to ensure that they adhere to CCA Agency Agreement and branding guidelines to prevent misleading consumers.
-The data is tracked, reviewed, and used to ensure appropriate action and to implement preventative measures.
+If the allegations are substantiated, the IFM team proceeds with the appropriate actions to address and resolve the complaint and implement measures to combat trends of FWA to protect our consumers. - 5.
+IFM has implemented strategies to reduce FWA by leveraging the predictive analytic tools for data mining, created an agent watchlist to proactively measure the complaints and monitor high risk CIA and/or their agencies for unethical behavior, conduct regular reviews of agents' and agencies' websites to ensure that they adhere to CCA Agency Agreement and branding guidelines to prevent misleading consumers.
+The data is tracked, reviewed, and used to ensure appropriate action and to implement preventative measures. - 6.
 IFM has implemented an annual mandatory fraud awareness training for the entire organization.
-It is part of IFM's commitment to maintain the integrity and security of the organization, understand applicable state and federal laws and regulations, and safeguard against FWA.
+It is part of IFM's commitment to maintain the integrity and security of the organization, understand applicable state and federal laws and regulations, and safeguard against FWA. - 7.

-The Integrated Fraud Management (IFM) would like to request an inquiry to solicit information to determine the following:

 IFM is interested in selecting a consultant that can perform an independent review and evaluation of our processes and how we can improve the following:

 - Identify our operational efficiency and effectiveness by examining our current operational processes to identify areas for improvement, streamline, or innovation;

 - ii.
 Enhance and refine our framework;

 - iii.
 Model best practices; and

 - iv.
 Identify challenges and risks.

-Review our operational effectiveness and refine the mission of CCA, by focusing on several key areas:
+- 8. Review our operational effectiveness and refine the mission of CCA, by focusing on several key areas:

-- v.
-Framework;
+- i.
+Framework:

-- vi.
+- ii.
 Policies;

-- vii.
+- iii.
 Procedures;

-- viii.
+- iv.
 Reports; and

-- ix.
+- v.
 Systems

-Review and compare IFM to improve our compliance with federal and state agencies, such as:
+- 9. Review and compare IFM compliance with federal and state regulations with the following state agency laws:

-- x.
-Department of Management Health Care (DMHC); - xi.
-Department of Health Care Services, Audits and Investigations Branch (DHCS,A&I); - xii.
-California Public Employees' Retirement System (CalPERS); - xiii.
-State-Based Marketplace; - xiv.
-Federally Facilitated Marketplace; and - xv.
+- i.
+Department of Managed Health Care;

+- ii.
+Department of Health Care Services, Audits and Investigations Branch;

+- iii.
+California Public Employees' Retirement System;

+- iv.
+State-Based Marketplace;

+- v.
+Federally Facilitated Marketplace; and

+- vi.
 Compliance with federal guidance

-The scope of work and deliverable are further defined in section D and I.
+- 10. The scope of work and deliverable are further defined in Exhibit A- Scope of Work sections D and I.